 At that time, structured products were considered a fashionable alternative to collective investments schemes.
 Even if the risk exposure was generally known, the probability of a failure of the reputable issuers was low rated.12 One thing led to another, and many banks were presenting structured products, including structured products with guaranteed capital, as prudent investments.13

-Investigations revealed the existence of a big deficiency in the law: the former Swiss Federal Act on Collective Investment Schemes, in force at the time, provided that a simplified prospectus was to be made available at the issuance of a structured product in the secondary market phase.14 In the case of Lehman, however, the great majority of subscriptions took place on the primary market, between the publication of the offer and the issuance (i.e., at a moment when a prospectus was not yet required under the law).15
+Investigations revealed the existence of a big deficiency in the law: the former CISA, in force at the time, provided that a simplified prospectus was to be made available at the issuance of a structured product in the secondary market phase.14 In the case of Lehman, however, the great majority of subscriptions took place on the primary market, between the publication of the offer and the issuance (i.e., at a moment when a prospectus was not yet required under the law).15

-On the basis of these findings, FINMA concluded that, even if structured products with guaranteed capital were, as such, adapted to retail clients, the regulations of the time, and in particular those regarding investor protection provisions, were totally ineffective.16 Following FINMA's recommendations, the revised CISA, including the Section 5 that is currently found in the law, entered into force on 31 March 2013.17
+Based on these findings, FINMA concluded that, even if structured products with guaranteed capital were, as such, adapted to retail clients, the regulations of the time, and in particular those regarding investor protection provisions, were totally ineffective.16 Following FINMA's recommendations, the revised CISA, including Section 5, entered into force on 31 March 2013.17

-Despite these legislative changes in 2013, the overall financial regulations in Switzerland, including the law on structured products, are still considered to be inconsistent and incomplete, particularly with regard to behavioural rules and financial products regulation.18 The Swiss obligations applicable to financial product prospectuses are very divergent and incomplete, and the information contained in prospectuses is often too detailed and not clear enough for customers.19
+Despite these legislative changes in 2013, the overall financial regulations in Switzerland, including the law on structured products, were still considered to be inconsistent and incomplete, particularly with regard to behavioural rules and financial products regulation.18 The Swiss obligations applicable to financial product prospectuses were very divergent and incomplete, and the information contained in prospectuses was often too detailed and not clear enough for customers.19